 TRIA Physical Therapy is dedicated to helping patient of all ages.
 Including children who are looking to get back into a sport or activity after an injury.
-Ann Doda, PT, DPT, part of the TRIA Kids Pediatric Orthopaedic Program talks about pediatric physical therapy at TRIA.
+Ann Doda, PT, DPT, part of the TRIA Kids Pediatric Orthopedic Program talks about pediatric physical therapy at TRIA.

 At what age can a child begin physical therapy?